 - Vanity can also lead to useful activities and important accomplishments.

 - Most or all artistic people have some degree of vanity, or they would not produce or perform.

-In You’re So Vain, Carly Simon wrote and sang (possibly about Warren Beatty, Mick Jagger or both of them): “You walked into the party… You had one eye on the mirror… And all the girls dreamed that they'd be your partner… You're so vain you probably think this song is about you.”
+In You’re So Vain, Carly Simon wrote and sang possibly about Mick Jagger: “You walked into the party… You had one eye on the mirror… And all the girls dreamed that they'd be your partner… You're so vain you probably think this song is about you.”

-Although not always true (and less true in 2014 than in 2005), a book published by a self-publishing company is often assumed to have been rejected as unworthy of publication by traditional publishers.
+Although not always true (and less true now in 2016 than way back in 2005), a book published by a self-publishing company is often assumed to have been rejected as unworthy of publication by traditional publishers.

 Here’s another way of looking at vanity and publishing: Maybe the most vain writers are those who will delay publication for years or decades in hope of getting accepted by a traditional publisher instead of quickly self-publishing, reaching the public and maybe making some money.